-Step 4: Complete the AIDE Exit Survey.
+Step 4: Complete the Doctoral Exit Survey.
 Note: To speed up your deposit process this step can be completed earlier in Phase Two.

 Step 5: Ensure the signed TDA form is delivered to the Graduate College Thesis Office by the deadline.
 Note: This is most often handled by Connie Knight.

 Chemical Physics PhD Information for current Chemical Physics students (Program closed for class entering 2018 or beyond)